clening/FeedForward/README.md

 ## Nifty features:
  - You can easily add RSS feeds and customize keywords by tweaking the keywords/OPML lists accordingly.
  - Nice entity extraction feature that pulls out companies, government entities, funding amounts, and other elements.
  - Clean visiual interface to make skimming/review even easier.

+## TODO
+- Integration with Readwise or Obsidian?